dememax/4del/Sphinx-essentials/index.rst

    In URI context [2], backslash-escaped whitespace represents a single space.

-I've tryed with Sphinx 8.1.3 two other methods, but unfortunately they don't work:
+I've tried with Sphinx 8.1.3 two other methods, but unfortunately they don't work:

 #.
 Use quotes around the file path: